 I have authored more than 30 peer-reviewed articles and seven book chapters dedicated to surgical oncology.
 Within this field, I have lectured and presented nationally and while at the NCII was an associate investigator on numerous clinical trials.
 I am a member of the American College of Surgeons, Society of Surgical Oncology, American Hepatopancreatobiliary Association, the Association for Academic Surgery and Society for Surgery of the Alimentary Tract.
 I have received awards from the National Institutes of Health, Health and Human Services, Georgetown University Hospital, the District of Columbia Chapter of the American College of Surgeons, the Society of Black Academic Surgeons, the Marquis Who’s Who award in 2015 and the Top Doctor Award for surgical oncology in New York, New York for 2016.

-Dr. Langan sees patients at Rutgers Cancer Institute and at St. Barnabas Medical Center.
+Dr. Langan sees patients at Rutgers Cancer Institute, Saint Barnabas Medical Center, and Jersey City Medical Center.